The Ancient Pagan Origins of Easter

 Relief with Phanes, c.
 2nd century A.D.
 Orphic god Phanes emerging from the cosmic egg, surrounded by the zodiac.
 Image source.

 In many Christian traditions, the custom of giving eggs at Easter celebrates new life.
 Christians remember that Jesus, after dying on the cross, rose from the dead, showing that life could win over death.
-For Christians the egg is a symbol of Jesus' resurrection, as when they are cracked open, they stand for the empty tomb.
+For Christians, the egg is a symbol of the tomb in which the body of Jesus was placed, while cracking the egg represents Jesus' resurrection.
+In the Orthodox tradition, eggs are painted red to symbolize the blood Jesus shed on the cross.

 While many of the pagan customs associated with the celebration of Spring were at one stage practised alongside Christian Easter traditions, they eventually came to be absorbed within Christianity, as symbols of the resurrection of Jesus.
 The First Council of Nicaea (325) established the date of Easter as the first Sunday after the full moon (the Paschal Full Moon) following the March equinox.